 file-url: Specifies a file path, where the file extension must be .cfg.
-If the keyword all or a member device is specified, the file path cannot include a member ID.
+If the keyword all or an MPU slot is specified, the file path cannot include a member ID.
 If the file path includes a folder name, you must first create the folder on the member device.